 Ketamine Therapy at Within Center in Austin, TX

-This form of therapy has become increasingly popular over the past few years as an effective alternative treatment for various mental health conditions including depression, anxiety, PTSD, bipolar disorder and more.
+This form of therapy has become increasingly popular over the past few years as an alternative route for combatting various mental health conditions including depression, anxiety, PTSD, bipolar disorder and more.
 While there is still much to learn about how exactly this type of therapy works to produce its therapeutic effects on the brain and body, research has shown promising results for those who have used it to manage their mental health issues.